CSEmbree/makemain/README.md

 Various options are available to change the output including:

 ```
-	-a, --author  : AUTHOR  : Override the default author to another of your choice as the last argument.
 	-v, --verbose : VERBOSE : UNSUPPORTED - Prints information regarding file creation details.
 	-h, --header  : HEADER  : UNSUPPORTED - Create a header file with the same name by default.
 	-b, --basic   : BASIC   : UNSUPPORTED - Remove the Author and Time stamp from the main.